rpm-software-management/dnf5/doc/commands/remove.8.rst

 (e.g. kernels) that exceed the configured ``installonly_limit``.
 The currently running kernel is never removed.
 If package specs are provided, only matching installonly packages are considered for removal.

+When the ``--duplicates`` option is used, the command removes older versions of duplicate packages.
+Duplicate packages are packages with the same name and architecture but different version installed on the system.
+Installonly packages (such as kernels) are excluded since they are expected to have multiple versions installed.
+To ensure the integrity of the system, the newest version of each duplicate is reinstalled.
+If package specs are provided, only matching packages are considered.

 Options